vuolter/klsx/README.md

 A simple replacement for [clsx](https://www.npmjs.com/package/clsx) **_you may not actually need_** (see the [benchmark](https://github.com/vuolter/klsx/blob/main/BENCHMARK.md))

-Used to construct `classNames` conditionally with strings, arrays and key-value objects.
+Used to construct `class` conditionally with strings, arrays and key-value objects.

 Developed as a case study, [Bun](https://bun.com) friendly. 🌿